 If a dwarf gets hit, they are also not killed.
 Rather they are put “in the bag.”

 Bilbo may not be attacked unless he is the last character out of the bag.
 He may distract one troll on a 4 or less and the troll not making his magic save of 2 or less.
 If successfully distracted, the troll can do nothing that turn.
 Characters engaged with him in combat may freely disengage.
 If a distracted troll is attacked, he may not strike back but may move again in his turn.
 Distraction only lasts for 1 turn.

 Each turn that there are no active trolls (distracted or knocked down) a single dwarf may escape from the bag.

 Trolls get 2 attacks and hit on a 3 or less.
 Their thick skin also allows them to save on a 3 or less.

 The dwarves are relatively unarmored at this point in the story.
 They hit and save with only a 2 or less.

 The game lasts up to 15 turns.
 Gandalf may arrive early.
 At the end of turn 12 roll a die.
 Gandalf arrives on a 6.
 At the end of turn 13 he arrives on a 5+.
 At the end of turn 14 he arrives on a 4+.
 The game ends at the end of turn 15.
 The Dwarf player must end the game by saying, “The dawn will take you all!”

 How it played

 We sort of made it up as we went.
-When Jack was lamenting the difficulty.
+When Jack was complaining about the difficulty of the game.
 So we lowered the turn count to 12 turns.
-Then when he knocked all the trolls down, we decided that some of the dwraves could escape.
+Then when he knocked all the trolls down, we decided that some of the dwarves could escape.
 Finally, since the battle was going to be a tight one, I decided that Gandalf could potentially arrive on turn 12 and so forth.
 It ran smoothly and we both had a great time.
 Isn’t that what it’s all about?